Wyoming Expungement Attorney

 Eligibility For Expungement

 In Wyoming someone can expunge their records only once.
-So it’s important to include as much of the record as possible.
+So it’s important to maximize your chances of success.
+You’re welcome to include a reason why you need the expungement.

 The court allows petitions to expunge a misdemeanor conviction 5 years after the completion of the sentence and with a $100 filing fee.